Manorama Six Feet Under: Cast

+Production

+A significant portion of the film, particularly the interior scenes set in Rajasthan, was filmed in Mandawa.
+The scenes featuring Abhay Deol and Vinay Pathak were predominantly shot there.

 Critical reception

 The film received mostly positive reviews from critics.
 Raja Sen of Rediff.com gave it 3.5 out of 5 stars calling it "a well-executed thriller".
 Khalid Mohamed of Hindustan Times gave the film a 3/5 rating calling Abhay Deol "an actor who has matured and radiates intelligence".
 Times of India gave it a 3/5 rating, calling it "a sparkling gem, off mainstream masala, for the choosy film buff".
 Rajeev Masand gave the movie 2 out of 5 stars and wrote, "It’s unlikely that Manorama Six Feet Under will appeal to all, mostly because it unfolds at a pace slower than a melting candle.
 But skillfully directed by debutant Navdeep Singh, the film works as a show reel for the talents of everyone involved."